2022 Annual Report

 Interview with the District Attorney in San Juan Comalapa

-WJI partners with government officials and service providers to strengthen referral pathways for survivors of violence and to improve resources for rural indigenous women.
-In San Juan Comalapa, WJI has established a valuable relationship with the public prosecutor ‘s office.
-WJI sat down with the head of the office, District Attorney, David Rosales López, who reflected on the importance of the services provided by WJI and the impact generated by strengthening local institutions.
+WJI partners with government officials and service providers to strengthen referral pathways for survivors of violence and to improve resources for rural, indigenous women.
+In San Juan Comalapa, WJI has established a valuable relationship with the public prosecutor’s office.
+WJI sat down with the head of the office, District Attorney David Rosales López, who reflected on the importance of the services provided by WJI and the impact generated by building the capacity of local institutions.

 Cultivating Relationships, Strengthening Institutions